 12. Seemingly Insignificant Everyday Habits

 “Even something as simple as a daily morning stop at a convenience store can have a significant financial effect.
-Avoid that by brewing your coffee at home, stock your car with healthy snacks, get your news fix online instead of buying a paper, and eliminate buying lottery tickets.”
+Avoid that by brewing your coffee at home, stocking your car with healthy snacks, getting your news fix online instead of buying a paper, and eliminating buying lottery tickets.”

 Surely this isn’t a comprehensive list of undercover budget killers.